COVID-19, hybrid meetings, and the future

 Anguilla supermarkets and the future of conferences

-What do my observations about Anguilla supermarkets have in common with the future of conferences?
+What do Anguilla supermarkets have in common with the future of conferences?
 Read on to find out!

-This is the third of my blog posts I wrote while vacationing in Anguilla.
+This is the third blog post I wrote while vacationing in Anguilla.

 A little about Anguilla and its supermarkets